The Crazy Things That Toddlers Do

 Karp says that toddlers are little scientists, wanting to try everything out firsthand.
 "They want to interact," he says.
 "They want to touch, feel, roll, taste, smell, see, and experiment with the properties of objects.
 That's how they are observing and learning about the world."

-A job of parenting is to civilize your child, says Karp, "so by the time they get to be 4, they say 'please' and 'thank you,' wait in line, share their toys, and have impulse control.
+A job of parenting is to civilize your child, Karp says, "so by the time they get to be 4, they say 'please' and 'thank you,' wait in line, share their toys, and have impulse control.
 But they don't start out that way."

 When you think your kid is acting like a little caveman, bear in mind these simple strategies for handling toddler behavior: